Sirze01/Scrabble_Junior_Game/ReadMe.txt

    -> "Card view" on the side of the board - shows adaptative game info -> Flexible command input
-      -> The user may check in game help to learn all commands -> Player does not have to worry about extra spaces, upper and lowercase letters - all bloat is not interpreted -> We try to help you with some contextual command advice if you input a invalid command -> Spy pool - user can take a privileged look at the pool -> Note that he still can't control which random letter it's taken for him after each move as supposed
+      -> The user may check in game help to learn all commands -> Player does not have to worry about extra spaces, upper and lowercase letters, misclicks on special chars - bloat is not interpreted
+      -> We try to help you with some contextual command advice if you input a invalid command -> Spy pool - user can take a privileged look at the pool -> Note that he still can't control which random letter it's taken for him after each move as supposed